eformsignen/eformsignen.github.io/help/chapter5.rst

   **Merge workflow steps - Parallel signing**

-   You can merge multiple workflow steps into o/e so that documents can be sent to all recipients at the same time, regardless of the signing order.
+   You can merge multiple workflow steps into one so that documents can be sent to all recipients at the same time, regardless of the signing order.
 You can also split workflow steps that are merged together.

   **Instructions:**